-This brandy apple pie is a classic in our family for good reason — it’s too good to eat just one slice!
+This brandy and cinnamon apple pie recipe is a classic in our family for good reason — it’s too good to eat just one slice!

 I know, I know… it seems kinda blasphemous at first.
 And sure, it doesn’t quite have that everything-about-this-is-homemade type of feel… but you do what works best, right?
-I always found that our homemade pie crust was too soggy and totally changed the texture of the apples, which is one of my favorite parts.
+I always found that our homemade crust was too soggy on the bottom and totally changed the texture of the apples, which is one of my favorite parts.
 So, I decided to share the semi-homemade version instead.

 The cinnamon.
 The spice.
+The flaky crust.
 The tartness of the granny smith apples and how it’s never baked too long to get mushy.
 It’s all just mouthwatering deliciousness.
 K and I both had two slices the night Mom and I baked this!

 Mom came over the other weekend to help bake and we got some great video footage.
 I’m still editing that down to share with you all, but I’m definitely planning on doing cooking sessions with her more often; she and I had a lot of fun.